AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+2022-08-07 UPDATE : ABOUT ZWO cameras

+If you use a Windows 10/11 PC, you will need ZWO ASI camera driver installed on your computer (as i said previously, see below).

+If you use Linux system (such as Nvidia Jetson SBC or x64 system under Linux), yu won't need ZWO ASI camera driver.
+You will need ZWO SDK for Linux which is in the Lib directory.
+You will alsso need to instal asi.rules (which is in Lib directory).
+To install those rules, just do :

+$ sudo install asi.rules /lib/udev/rules.d
+or
+$ sudo install asi.rules /etc/udev/rules.d

+Just check where the rules are to see which version of the command you need.

 2022-08-02 UPDATE : upload of a PDF file to explain options you can set in the main window of JetsonSky

 2022-08-01 UPDATE : New Linux and Windows versions released (with camera control).
 Version 12_02